-Visiting Paris for the first time: If you are visiting Paris for the first time, you may wish to squeeze in an activity such as seeing the Eiffel tower at night before you hit the Paris night scene.
-For tips on what is available, check out my article for amazing things to do in an evening in Paris.
+Now, if you are visiting Paris for the first time, you may wish to squeeze in an activity such as seeing the Eiffel tower at night before you hit the Paris night scene.
+For tips on what is available, check out my article on amazing things to do in an evening in Paris.

 You could also grab a bike (Velib) home, but I don’t encourage this if you are not familiar with Parisian traffic without a helmet, especially after having a few drinks!